-This is a complete and publicly unseen 1953 game show pilot episode hosted by Jack Davey, Australia’s biggest radio star of the era, with strong claims to being Australia’s very first television game show production.
+For the 2021 World Day for Audiovisual Heritage, the NFSA is sharing a publicly unseen 1953 game show pilot titled Ask Me Another, hosted by Jack Davey, Australia’s biggest radio star of the era.
+The pilot has strong claims to being Australia’s very first television game show production.

 On Tuesday 30 June 1953, the live audience at 2GB’s Macquarie Auditorium in Phillip Street, Sydney unknowingly found themselves part of Australian television history.
-The film pilot was created during the recording of episode 164 of Ask Me Another.
+'We have made a film of one of our Jack Davey shows to show how many of our present programs are adaptable to television.
+This film was made quickly and cheaply and will be ready for screening on Friday', Ogilvy trumpeted to The Argus the following day.
+The film in question had been created during the recording of episode 164 of Ask Me Another.

-Davey’s on-screen panel consisted of Daily Mirror journalist Elizabeth ‘Betty’ Riddell, writer Keith Smith (who later devised the popular radio and TV show The Pied Piper), French-born Australia’s Amateur Hour contestant Linda Lorene and newspaper cartoonist Dan Russell.
+For this occasion, Davey’s panel consisted of Daily Mirror journalist Elizabeth ‘Betty’ Riddell, writer Keith Smith (who later devised the popular radio and TV show The Pied Piper), French-born Australia’s Amateur Hour contestant Linda Lorene and newspaper cartoonist Dan Russell.
 Also seen are announcer David Low and assistant Joan Scahill.

 A mocked-up advertisement for the show’s main sponsor, Eno Fruit Salts – produced without a soundtrack and featuring fellow 2GB personality Keith Walshe hamming it up for the camera – was also included for demonstration purposes.